xchhuang/pps_gabor_random/README.md

 Note that the generated results might be close to the ones presented in the paper but not exactly the same, due to the differences between machines.

 ### Citation
+If you find this code useful please consider citing:

 ```
 @article {huang22point,
     journal = {Computer Graphics Forum},